mkdecisiondev/devdocs/aws/advanced-topics/introduction-to-cloudformation/introduction-to-cloudformation.md

 There are multiple ways to set up a project and have the various AWS resources interact with each other.
 The API created in this demonstration will follow the Serverless Application Model (SAM).
 The deploy template created here will be following this model.
 Information for SAM provided by the AWS team can be found [here](https://github.com/awslabs/serverless-application-model), as well as the official SDK documentation located [here](https://docs.aws.amazon.com/lambda/latest/dg/serverless_app.html) While this repository has little in the way of descriptive documentation, the readme does link to examples of projects built around this model with an accompanying deploy template for each one.
 This can be a very useful resource for developers creating their own templates from scratch.

-If you intend to use a model other than SAM, it is important to research that model thoroughly to make sure the format of the template is correct.
+If you intend to use a vanilla CloudFormation template without or in addition to SAM, it is important to research that template type thoroughly to make sure the format of the template is correct.
 Information about templates for other models can be found in the official AWS SDK documentation located [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-reference.html).

 ## The Deploy Template

 In your project directory, create a file called `deploy.yml`.
 This will be our template where we specify all the resources we want to create when we deploy.
+It is also possible to create these templates in JSON format rather than YAML, but at MK Decision YAML is preferred as it is more human-readable.

 Recall that in the project we set up in the Webpack documentation, we've created a handler called `contact`.
 We are going to write our template to automatically deploy this function to Lambda whenever we enter the relevant script in the terminal.